Want to ease the strain of changing diapers on a squirmy, (sometimes uncooperative) baby? Do so with these 16 changing table essentials.

 When it comes to the never-ending battle of the diapers vs. the resistant, squirmy baby, we can arm ourselves to achieve SWEET VICTORY!

-Let me show you the supplies that can't be sacrificed when setting up your diaper changing station.
+Let me show you the baby essentials that can’t be sacrificed when setting up your baby changing station.

 Changing Table Essentials: